 Host a Drive

-Food, clothing or fund drives are a great way to help Beverly Bootstraps and have fun!
+Food, clothing, thrift or fund drives are a great way to help Beverly Bootstraps and have fun!

 Seasonal Group Opportunities

-We have various opportunities for groups to volunteer with our seasonal programs, such as Thanksgiving Food distribution, Adopt-a-Family Holiday Gift program, and our Back-to-School Backpack program.
+We have various opportunities for groups to volunteer with our seasonal programs, such as Thanksgiving Food distribution, Winter Wishes Holiday Gifts, and our Back-to-School Backpack program.

 The Beverly Community embraces those in need of a meal by providing a free dinner every night of the week.
 We support the local churches and groups hosting the meals by providing the food and volunteers to help prepare and serve it for several of the nightly dinners.

-Volunteers assist remotely in HiSET (formerly known as GED) Test Preparation and ESOL classes.
+Volunteers assist remotely in our High School Equivalency Program (formerly known as GED) and English-as-a-Second Language (ESOL) classes.
 Volunteers tutor students providing a positive and supportive environment in which the student can reach their full potential.
-The ideal volunteer will be flexible and patient while working with students via zoom to give one to one or small group instruction.
+The ideal volunteer will be flexible and patient while working with students via zoom to give one-to-one or small group instruction.

 Host a Food Drive

-By hosting a clothing drive to benefit Beverly Bootstraps, you will be helping to supply the clothing needed to fill the racks of the Thrift Shop.
-Not only does the Thrift Shop provide low cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
-Click here for our Clothing Drive poster for your event.
+Not only does the Thrift Shop provide low-cost clothing and housewares to those in need in our community, but it is also open to every member of our community to enjoy a good bargain.
+Click here for our Thrift Shop Drive poster for your event.

 Back-To-School Backpack Program